Ir al contenido principal

 Why am I here?

-like a fly that's quicker than your hand in your sleep.
+I pondered over and over but the answer was elusive, like a fly that's quicker than your hand in your sleep.

 The old man had nothing else to say.